 Sugar substitutes that do not spike blood sugar can be natural or artificial.
 Sometimes referred to as “sugar alcohols”, they can be from natural souces or chemically manufactured.
 Sugar alcohols include such names as maltitol, xylitol and erythritol.

 With respect to spiking blood sugar and insulin response, some of these sugar alcohols are fine, but others…not so much.

-The worst substitute is Maltitol, which has 75% of the blood sugar impact of sugar, but also only 75% of the sweetness.
+The worst sugar substitute is Maltitol, which has 75% of the blood sugar impact of sugar, but also only 75% of the sweetness.
 This means maltitol and table sugar end up being about equal when you’ve added enough maltitol to get to the desired sweetness.

-The medical research does indicate that Saccharin, Aspartame, and Acesulfame potassium have evidence of negative health issues, but there are conflicting studies (of course).
+The currnet medical research indicates that Saccharin, Aspartame, and Acesulfame potassium have evidence of negative health issues, but there are conflicting studies (of course).

 With respect to anecdotal impacts of using sugar substitutes, some people believe that using sugar substitutes tricks the brain into thinking it is getting sugar and therefore derails the effort to eliminate sugar cravings.
 If your weight loss has stalled, this idea might be something to test out on yourself.